-The Interpretation Act, 1889, applies for the purpose of the construction of this Warrant as it applies to the construction of an Act of Parliament.
+The Interpretation Act, 1889, applies to the interpretation of this Warrant as it applies to the interpretation of an Act of Parliament.

 - 67. The provisions of this Warrant shall, except where otherwise expressed, be deemed to apply exclusively to postal packets transmitted by post in either direction between a British post office and some country or place other than that in which such post office is situate and to postal packets so transmitted between a British post office and any of His Majesty's ships outside the territorial waters of Great Britain and Eire whether or not such last-mentioned postal packets are addressed "c/o G.P.O." - 68.
-The Warrants mentioned in the Fourth Schedule hereto (so far as unrepealed) are hereby repealed on and as from the day upon which this Warrant comes into operation. - 69.
-The schedules to this Warrant shall be deemed part of this Warrant. - 70.
-This Warrant shall be printed from time to time as amended by all Warrants made prior to the date of such printing, - 71.
-This Warrant may be cited as "The Imperial and Foreign Post Warrant, 1940." - 72.
-This Warrant shall come into operation forthwith.
+The Warrants mentioned in the Fourth Schedule hereto are hereby revoked on and as from the day upon which this Warrant comes into operation. - 69.
+This Warrant may be cited as "The British Commonwealth and Foreign Post Warrant, 1948." - 70.
+This Warrant shall come into operation on the First day of April, 1948.

-Dated this 21st day of November, 1940.
+Dated this 19th day of March, 1948.

+William Hannan,

+R. J. Taylor,

-Patrick Munro, W. W. Boulton.
-Two of the Commissioners of His Majesty's Treasury.
+Two of the Commissioners of

+His Majesty's Treasury.

-W. S. Morrison, His Majesty's Postmaster-General.
+Wilfred Paling, His Majesty's Postmaster General.

-THE FIRST SCHEDULE.
+THE FIRST SCHEDULE

 Aden.
 Ascension.
-Australia and overseas and mandated territories, viz.:- Lord Howe Island.
-Nauru.
-Norfolk Island.
-Papua.
-New Guinea and the other mandated territories of the Pacific Ocean.
+Australia and overseas and trust territories, viz.:- Lord Howe Island, Norfolk Island, Papua and the trust territories of New Guinea and Nauru.
 Bahamas.
 Barbados.
 Bermuda.
 British Guiana.
 British Honduras.
-British Indian Post Offices at Bahrein, Dubai, Muscat and in Tibet.
 British Somaliland.
-Burma.
-Canada.
+Brunei.
+Burma Canada.
 Cayman Islands.
 Ceylon.
 Cyprus.
 Egypt.
 Falkland Islands.
 Fiji.
 Gambia.
 Gibraltar.
 Gold Coast Colony.
 Hong Kong.
 India.
-India (British Indian and French Post Offices in the French Settlements).
-Jamaica.
+India (Indian Post Offices in Tibet and Indian and French Post Offices in the French Settlements).
 Kenya (Colony and Protectorate).
 Leeward Islands, viz .: --Antigua.
 St. Kitts.
 Nevis.
 Montserrat, and the Virgin Islands.
-Malay States, viz.:- (a) Federated.
+Malaya, Federation of, viz.:- Johore.
+Kedah.
+Kelantan.
+Malacca.
 Negri Sembilan.
 Pahang.
+Penang.
 Perak.
-Selangor. (b) Unfederated.
-Johore.
-Kedah.
-Kelantan.
 Perlis.
+Selangor.
 Trengganu.
-Brunei.

 Malta.

-'''

 Mauritius.

-Morocco:-

-British Postal Agencies at Tangier and in the Spanish Zone.
+Morocco:-British Postal Agencies at Tangier and in the Spanish Zone.
+Nepal.

 Newfoundland.

-New Zealand and the mandated territory of Western Samoa.
+New Zealand and overseas territories and the trust territory of Western Samoa.
 Nigeria.

-North Borneo.
+North Borneo (including Labuan).
 Northern Rhodesia.
 Nyasaland (Protectorate).
+Pakistan.
 Palestine.
+Persian Gulf:- British Postal Agencies.
 St. Helena.
 Sarawak.
 Seychelles.
 Sierra Leone.

-Union of South Africa, South West Africa and the territories of the South African High
+Singapore (including Christmas Island and Cocos (Keeling) Islands).
+Union of South Africa, South West Africa and the territories of the South African High Commission, viz.:- Basutoland.

-Commission, viz.:-

-Basutoland.

 Bechuanaland (Protectorate).
 Swaziland.
 Southern Rhodesia.

-Straits Settlements, viz.:-

-Singapore.

-Penang.

-Malacca.

-Labuan.

 Sudan (Anglo-Egyptian).
 Tanganyika (Territory).
 Trans-Jordan.
 Trinidad and Tobago.
 Turks and Caicos Islands.
 Uganda (Protectorate).

-Islands of the Western Pacific, viz.:-

-Solomon Islands (Protectorate).
+Islands of the Western Pacific, viz.:- Solomon Islands (Protectorate).
 Gilbert and Ellice Islands (Colony).
 Tonga.
 New Hebrides (Condominium).

-Windward Islands, viz.:-
+Windward Islands, viz.:- Dominica.

-Dominica.

 Grenada.
 St. Lucia, and St. Vincent.
 Zanzibar (Protectorate).

-'''

-THE SECOND SCHEDULE.
+THE SECOND SCHEDULE